ArminaGjoka/Invoice-Generator-App/README.md

 This is a Blazor application built with the Aspose library to manipulate and export invoices in various formats such as PDF, Word, and Excel using C#.
 It provides a simple and intuitive interface for generating, editing, and exporting invoices. 📑📈

 ✨ Key Features:

-Dynamic Invoice Creation: Fill out invoice details interactively via the Blazor interface. 🧾
+Dynamic Invoice Creation via the Blazor interface. 🧾

 PDF Export: Generate invoices as PDF documents. 📄